parallelvirtualcluster/pvc/docs/getting-started.md

     `$ pvc storage osd add --weight 1.0 pvchv3 /dev/sdb`
     `$ pvc storage osd add --weight 1.0 pvchv3 /dev/sdc`

     **NOTE:** On the CLI, the `--weight` argument is optional, and defaults to `1.0`.
-In the API, it must be specified explicitly.
+In the API, it must be specified explicitly, but the CLI sets a default value.
 OSD weights determine the relative amount of data which can fit onto each OSD.
 Under normal circumstances, you would want all OSDs to be of identical size, and hence all should have the same weight.
 If your OSDs are instead different sizes, the weight should be proportional to the size, e.g. `1.0` for a 100GB disk, `2.0` for a 200GB disk, etc. For more details, see the Ceph documentation.

-    **NOTE:** OSD commands wait for the action to complete on the node, and can take some time (up to 30s normally).
-Be cautious of HTTP timeouts when using the API to perform these steps.
+    **NOTE:** OSD commands wait for the action to complete on the node, and can take some time.

+    **NOTE:** You can add OSDs in any order you wish, for instance you can add the first OSD to each node and then add the second to each node, or you can add all nodes' OSDs together at once like the example.
+This ordering does not affect the cluster in any way.

 0. Verify that the OSDs were added and are functional (`up` and `in`):
     `$ pvc storage osd list`